Puniša Račić: Aftermath

 Demonstrations erupted in Zagreb at the news of the shooting.
 Five people were killed and many more were wounded in clashes with police in the ten days following the attack.
 Deputies from the HSS–Democratic Party coalition withdrew from the parliament in protest.
 The shooting was the most significant political murder of Croat politicians during the inter-war period.
 It destroyed popular support for the Kingdom of Serbs, Croats and Slovenes in Croatia.
 On 4 August Vlada Ristović, the editor of Jedinstvo—one of the newspapers which had called for the murder of Radić and Pribićević—was assassinated by Josip Sunić, a member of the youth wing of the Croatian Party of Rights (Hrvatska stranka prava, HSP).

 Radić was operated on shortly after he was shot and his surgeon predicted that he would recover.
 Within two months of the shooting, his condition deteriorated unexpectedly and he died on 8 August 1928.
 Vladko Maček, Radić's successor as head of the HSS, suggested that diabetes had led to an infection which caused his heart to fail and suggested this as his cause of death.
 A week before his death, Radić had alleged that Račić was only the executor of "a plot conceived of and agreed to in one part of the Radical [parliamentary] club" and stated that his shooting had likely occurred with the knowledge and approval of Perić and Prime Minister Velimir Vukićević.

 Račić was celebrated as a hero through much of Serbia.
 He turned himself into the authorities shortly after the shooting and was tried and sentenced to 60 years in prison.
 This was immediately reduced to 20 years.
 His shooting of HSS deputies led to King Alexander suspending the Vidovdan Constitution on 6 January 1929, renaming the country to Yugoslavia and proclaiming a royal dictatorship.

 Later life and death

 Račić spent most of his sentence under house arrest in a comfortable villa, where he was attended by three servants and was free to enter and leave at will.
 The leniency of his sentence likely came as a result of his connection with the Chetniks.
 He was released from house arrest on 27 March 1941.
-The Ustaše used Račić's shooting of Croatian deputies as one of their excuses for Genocide of Serbs in the persecuting and massacring Serbs during World War II.
+The Ustaše used Račić's shooting of Croatian deputies as one of their excuses for genocide and persecution of Serbs during World War II.
 Račić was killed by the Yugoslav Partisans on 16 October 1944 during the liberation of Belgrade from the Axis powers.